ZhiweiCheng2020/Applied_DL_Bert/README.md

 - This is a couse project (Applied Deep Learning) provided by LMU.
 The project is supervised by Emilio Dorigatti.

-- The protein sequence determine their properties.
+- The protein sequence order determines their properties.
 Therefore, we can use the sequantial information to classify the proteins.

-- If we treat each component as the letter/word in text, the protein classification is similar to text classification.
+- If we treat each component as the letter/word in text, the protein classification is similar to text classification problem.

 - In this project, we applied a well-know NLP model, BERT (https://arxiv.org/abs/1810.04805), to dig information from protein sequences and predict their types.